Ultimate Oreo Cheesecake

 A whole Ultimate Oreo cheesecake on a serving platter.

-• All-purpose flour – I use all purpose flour throughout the recipe, but feel free to use your favorite 1:1 gluten-free substitute instead.
+• All-purpose flour – I use all-purpose flour throughout the recipe, but feel free to use your favorite 1:1 gluten-free substitute instead.

 • Natural unsweetened cocoa powder – You could try using dark or dutch-process cocoa, but your cake will likely turn out a touch more dense.
 I recommend sticking with the natural unsweetened cocoa.

 • Semi-sweet chocolate chips – Dark chocolate chips and/or milk chocolate chips would be fine here as well.
-Keep in mind that the ganache will be a litter thinner with milk chocolate and a little thicker with dark chocolate.
+Keep in mind that the ganache will be a little thinner with milk chocolate and a little thicker with dark chocolate.

 • Cream cheese – Bring the cream cheese to room temperature before using.
 It will incorporate with the other ingredients better and give you a smoother filling.
-Also be sure to use brick-style cream cheese, which is thicker, not the tub cream cheese, which is softer for spreading on things.
+Also, be sure to use brick-style cream cheese, which is thicker, not the tub cream cheese, which is softer for spreading on things.

 • Heavy whipping cream – When making the mousse, you want to start with cold heavy cream.
 It will whip up better.